Alejogb1/job-board/blog-data/why-is-azure-container-registry-failing-to-download-context.md

 id: "why-is-azure-container-registry-failing-to-download-context"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 The issue of azure container registry (acr) failing to download context during build processes can be a real head-scratcher, but usually, it boils down to a few specific categories.
 I’ve seen this occur multiple times over the years, and often the initial symptoms can appear quite similar, even though the underlying cause might be very different.
 It’s rarely a problem with acr itself, at least in my experience, and more often related to the environment around it.

 The first thing to consider is **network connectivity**.
 Before pointing fingers at acr, I always check the basic network paths.
 The build agent or environment attempting to pull the image needs a stable and unobstructed path to acr.
 I’ve personally run into situations where firewall rules on the build server blocked outbound traffic on the necessary ports, or even more subtle issues like a proxy server configuration gone wrong.
 Let's say, for example, you’re using an azure devops pipeline to build an image.
 If the agent pool is not properly configured to access the acr, that will be a problem.
 I remember a project where the agent was behind a particularly locked-down vnet, and the pipeline kept failing with cryptic errors.
 The solution, in that case, was to correctly configure vnet peering and network security groups.